yihui-hu/leetcode/learning/python-syntax.md

 dict.keys() # returns list of keys
 dict.values() # returns values of keys
 dict.get('a') # returns value for specified key, 1
-dict.items() # returns [('a', 1), ('b', 2), ('c', 3)], i.e. a list of dictionary's *tuple* pairs
+dict.get('a', 0) # if 'a' is not in dict, return default value of 0 dict.items() # returns [('a', 1), ('b', 2), ('c', 3)], i.e. a list of dictionary's *tuple* pairs
 dict.copy() # returns a copy of the dictionary dict.pop('a') # pops key-value pair with that key